 Vocational training institutions should be able to react more quickly to the changing demands of the labour market and adapt their training offers accordingly.
 In the future, apprentices should benefit from this in their training and, of course, in their jobs.

 Manuel completed an apprenticeship as an office clerk.
 His work is easy for him, but he has a hard time keeping in touch with customers.

 Lisa is a car mechanic.
-She knows a lot about cars, but she doesn’t succeed in convincing her colleagues to implement new ideas.
+She knows a lot about cars, but she does not succeed in convincing her colleagues to implement new ideas.

-What competences, skills or knowledge would Manuel and Lisa have needed in their VET training to make it easier for them to do their daily work?
+What competences, skills or knowledge would Manuel and Lisa have needed to acquire in their VET training to make it easier for them to do their daily work?